aidanfoo96/MINUUR/README.md

 - MetaBat2 to bin assembled contigs
 - CheckM to assess bin quality

-In addition, MINUUR will produce 'tidy' data suitable for parsing to R or Python.
+In addition, MInUUR will produce 'tidy' data suitable for parsing to R or Python.

 ![workflow_fig_crop](https://user-images.githubusercontent.com/80700844/148986377-3df4a613-fd43-49e1-9093-cc631a5a0d68.png)

 ## Installation of Snakemake
-MINUUR is run using the bioinformatics workflow manager [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html)
+MInUUR is run using the bioinformatics workflow manager [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html)

 Snakemake is best installed using the package manager [Mamba](https://github.com/mamba-org/mamba)